-For much of the following twenty years Jorge roamed the African continent, establishing a formidable reputation as a professional hunter and an astute businessman, operating safari companies in Angola and Mozambique, most notably Kirongozi Safaris.
+For much of the following 20 years, Jorge roamed the African continent, establishing a formidable reputation as a professional hunter and an astute businessman, operating safari companies in Angola and Mozambique, most notably the Kirongozi Safaris.
 He also pursued jaguar throughout the Pantanal region in Brazil.

 Presently, Jorge divides his time between his home in São Paulo and his ranch in Álvaro de Carvalho, where he enjoys the company of lions and tigers that link him to his African past.

 Click on the links below to read more about Jorge Alves de Lima, the Kirongozi:

 Kirongozi, as Jorge Alves de Lima was known in his time as a hunter, means "the master hunter" in the Kiswahili language, spoken in East Africa.
 This title was solidified in the 1957 documentary "Kirongozi, Mestre Caçador" (Kirongozi, Master Hunter), which featured Jorge.